YD293/CS485/README.md

 To run:
-Step1: clone the repository(I made this repo public so it should be fine): git clone https://github.com/YD293/CS485.git cd CS485
+Step1: clone the repository(I made this repo public so it should be fine): git clone https://github.com/YD293/CS485.git
+OR:
+gh repo clone YD293/CS485
+THEN:
+cd CS485

-step 2: create virtual environment python3 -m venv venv source venv/bin/activate
+step 2: create virtual environment python3 -m venv venv
+IF YOU ALREADY HAVE VENV:
+source venv/bin/activate

 step3: install dependencies

 pip install -r requirements.txt

 step4: the secret key may block the clone and pull request, then a file openai_key.txt have to be manually made, and check openai_key and see if they are availiable to use, and then paste into this file: